ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 This [workflow](/.github/workflows/label-validator.yml) is triggered by PRs on the `main` branch.
 It checks the labels on the PR and requires that the PR has exactly one of the labels listed in this [file](/.github/release.yml).

-## Unit Tests Workflow
+## Verify KEB Workflow

-This [workflow](/.github/workflows/run-unit-tests.yaml) is triggered by PRs on the `main` branch.
-Then it calls the reusable [workflow](/.github/workflows/run-unit-tests-reusable.yaml).
+This [workflow](/.github/workflows/run-verify.yaml) is triggered by PRs on the `main` branch.
+Then it calls the reusable [workflow](/.github/workflows/run-unit-tests-reusable.yaml) with unit tests.
+Besides the tests, it also runs Go-related checks and Go linter.

 ## KEB Chart Tests Workflow